youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 - resource.c, include/resource.h: mediation of rlimits, and also setting rlimits to profile defined values

 # ```LSM```
-The is infrastructure that operates on kernel objects, at a deeper level in the kernel.
+The LSM is infrastructure that operates on kernel objects, at a deeper level in the kernel.
 It does not provide syscall filtering (provided by seccomp).
 It is possible to combine the two but apparmor does not at this time.

 The LSM provides a set of hooks
 - see include/linux/security.h and include/linux/lsm_hooks.h
 - see security/apparmor/lsm.c apparmor_hooks[]

 and blobs via a security (void *) field off of several kernel object (inode, file, sock, superblock,...).
+The blobs should always be accessed by accessors macros (in older kernels the blobs can't be shared but LSM stacking is making is sharing them and requires access macros).

 Calls to the hooks are spread through out the kernel, called using
 - security_XXX.

+Security hooks tend to either return no value

+  void security_XXX()

+for hooks that can not fail or int

-int return errcode
+  int security_XXX()

-stacking

-updating state vs permission check
+for hooks that can fail where the return int is 0 for success and ```-ERRNO``` on failure.

+## lsm hooks and state update

+Because the LSM allows at least minor stacking, it is important to not just update apparmor's internal state on any hook because another LSM or DAC may cause a denial after the apparmor permission hook is called.
+Consult the LSM documentation for the hooks where state updates can be performed.

 # ```task labeling```